northeast-kansas-library-system/next/source/tools/notices_slips/membership_expiry.rst

     - The 30 day period is set by the global system preference MembershipExpiryDaysNotice

 - Enable/disable:
-    - The only way to disable this notice is to remove the primary e-mail address from the borrower's account
+    - The only way to disable this notice is to remove all of the :term:`valid email<First valid email>` addresses from the borrower's account

 - CSS:
     - The css for this notice is embedded in the notice